 NOI is the cash that is left over after the collection of the rent is done, and the primary property operating expenses have been paid off; the mortgage is excluded.

-Once the lender is done reviewing the rent ledger in predicting the real NOI that the property might generate, he will then calculate the debt-service coverage ratio or the DSCR.
+Once the lender reviews the rent ledger in predicting the real NOI that the property might generate, he will then calculate the debt-service coverage ratio or the DSCR.
 The

 DSCR will compare the mortgage payment of each month with the NOI of the property.

-This helps to find out the excess cash flow of each month after the operating expenses have been deducted and the mortgage is paid off.
+This helps to find out the excess cash flow of each month after deducting the operating expenses and paying off the mortgage.

 Tenant